Call us: 01273 698904

 On arrival to BGHS you will be asked to either queue with social distancing in mind or wait in the lobby before being called to the reception desk.
 This maybe because the changing area is full and or someone is about to leave.
 Please be patient, wear a mask and use the hand sanitiser on entry.

 You will be asked to either use the NHS track and trace app or leave your details with us.
-The information will be kept securely and destroyed after 21 days.
+This information will be kept securely and destroyed after 21 days.
 We are GDPR compliant and will not share your data with anyone outside the track and trace system, unless legally required to do so.

 Your locker and key will have been fully disinfected with a certified Covid -19 hard surface cleaner before your visit.
 It will already contain 2 bags and 2 towels.
-The first bag is a clear biodegradable carrier bag, it is for you to put your towel in when you are using a wet facility as well as for any belongings, we allow you to take into the spa, e.g. shampoo, conditioner etc. The bag is numbered for easy identification.
-Don’t forget your mask, you should still be wearing it.
+The first bag is a clear biodegradable carrier bag, it is for you to put your towel in when you are using a wet facility as well as for any belongings, we allow you to take into the spa, e.g. shampoo, conditioner etc. Don’t forget your mask, you should still be wearing it.
 The guidelines for gyms and leisure centres is to ask customers to leave their towels in their lockers but because of the naturist aspect of our spa we have had to come up with different solutions to the problem, in order to be allowed to open and for you to keep a towel with you during your stay.
 The second bag is a dissolvable laundry bag, again due to our unique set up we have had to be creative with our solutions.
 Your wet towels must be placed inside this bag and twisted shut when you leave the building.
 There are very specific rules on handling towels that we need to follow in order to be Covid secure, for this reason if you require more than 2 towels during your stay there will be a charge of £1 per towel.
-You can bring your own towel but it will need to fit inside the first bag if you use them in the main building so we recommend using them at the end only.
+You can bring your own towel but it will need to fit inside the first bag, if you use them in the main building, so we recommend using them at the end only.
 We have installed hooks outside all our facilities to hang these bags so they do not present a tripping hazard.
 Do not leave bags on the floor!
 Post Covid the hooks will be a fabulous new addition for your towels which should stop that age-old question of “where’s my towel?”.

 As you walk around the building you will see we have installed sanitising stations and hand sanitiser in almost every area.
 There are A4 notices put by every facility to explain what to do in that area, if you can’t read these notices ask a member of staff to help you.
 It will also inform you of the maximum occupancy allowed in each zone.
 In order to open, we have to operate our facilities at 50% capacity or less if social distancing rules cannot be safely maintained.
 Please do not enter a facility that is at capacity even if you think there is room.